I spend what time I can on working on Free & Open Source software, with a focus on security and user autonomy.

-These days the thrust of my development work relates to Sandstorm in some way, whether that’s working on the platform itself, writing and/or packaging apps, or working on related technologies like Cap’n Proto (I’m the primary author of the Haskell implementation, and have contributed to other implementations as well).
+These days the thrust of my development work relates to Sandstorm in some way, whether that’s working on the platform itself, writing and/or packaging apps, or working on related technologies like Cap’n Proto.
+(I’m the primary author of the Haskell implementation, and have contributed to other implementations as well).
+I’m also trying to help standardize ocapn, and make sure it will mesh nicely with Sandstorm.

 For a big chunk of 2019 I was experimenting with the design of Mule, a new programming language focused on fine-grained sandboxing, dynamic code loading, reliability, portability, relative simplicity and a high expressiveness to complexity ratio.
 I haven’t dropped it entirely, and continue to work on it here and there, but it’s taken a back seat to Sandstorm since the community became active again towards the end of that year.